robert-sergio/scrapper_exercice_bairesdev/README.md

 #### Scrapper using Selenium

-In this approach I'am collecting all the data from the site and also developing the login
+In this approach I'am collecting all data from the 15 pages of the site as well, but using a serial approach, one page at once.

+Using selenium is a good approach when websites uses captcha protections, because it gives us the possibility to break captcha by using captcha breakers like 2captcha.

+I also developed a login access demonstration to the website, putting dummy credentials and clicking in the Login Button.

+### Scrapper using Playwright

+Playwright gives possibilities of async scrapping.
+I did not used the async approach in this project but it's a very interesting tool.

 #### Data Scrapped

-The Sqlite database is saved in db folder.
-There are two tables in the database to sepparate data captured by Selenium and by Requests.
+The Sqlite database is saved in ``db`` folder.

-The scrappers are retrieving img_url, alt and the page of the image and saving the current_time too.
+The scrappers are persisting the following data in the db ``img_url``, ``alt``, ``page``, ``date_happened``.

+There are three tables in the db ``crawlers_request``, ``crawlers_selenium`` and ``crawlers_beautifulsoup``.

 #### Unit Tests